thecodingmachine/docker-images-php/utils/README.blueprint.md

 **Available (can be enabled using environment variables):** {{ $image.disabled_php_extensions }}

-**Note**: as of 2018-12-13, PHP 7.3 has just been released and some extensions are not yet ready:
+**Note**: as of 2019-11-28, PHP 7.4 has just been released and some extensions are not yet ready:

-- *amqp* extension is not compatible with PHP 7.3 yet
+- *blackfire* extension is not compatible with PHP 7.4 yet
-- *mcrypt* is not available anymore in PHP 7.3
+- *mcrypt* is not available anymore in PHP 7.3+
-- *weakref* is not compatible with PHP 7.3 ([there might not be a version for PHP 7.3](https://wiki.php.net/rfc/weakrefs))
+- *weakref* is not compatible with PHP 7.3+ (but weak references were added to the PHP core in PHP 7.4)
-- *xdebug* is provided in version 2.7.0beta1

 ### Enabling/disabling extensions in the fat image